A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Method

 We implement this method in GIZMO \citep{Hopkins2015-GIZMO}, which is based in part on the algorithms of GADGET-2 \citep{Springel2005-GADGET-2}.
 We choose to specialize to an isotropic power-law cross section $\sigma (v) = \overline\sigma (v) = \sigma_0 \, (v / c)^n$.
 We note that other cross sections, including non-isotropic ones, can be implemented in this framework with relative ease, so long as the integrals defining $\mathcal{A}$ and $\mathcal{B}$ can be computed efficiently.

-The core of the implementation is a nearest-neighbors calculation, where dark matter particles seek gas particles and vice versa.
+The core of the implementation is a nearest-neighbors calculation, where dark matter particles seek gas particles and vice versa, during the ``kick'' step of the GIZMO leapfrog integrator.
 Each particle searches in a radius equal to twice its softening length.
-With this search radius, each pair of particles which overlaps is guaranteed to be found by the neighbor with larger softening length, but may or may not be found by the smaller neighbor.
-As such, we must search in both directions (dark matter $\rightarrow$ gas and vice versa); to ensure that each pair is processed only once, we skip a pair whenever the \textit{searching} particle has the smaller softening length.
+With this search radius, each pair of particles that overlaps is guaranteed to be found by the neighbor with larger softening length, but may or may not be found by the smaller neighbor.
+Accordingly, we must search in both directions (dark matter $\rightarrow$ gas and vice versa); to ensure that each pair is processed only once, we skip a pair whenever the \textit{searching} particle has the smaller softening length.

 To process pair $(i, j)$ (taking $i$ to be dark matter, $j$ gas), we first compute the overlap integral $g_{ij}$.
 We then compute the contribution of particle $i$ to the acceleration $\dd \vec{V}_j / \dd t$ and heating rate $\dd T_j / \dd t$ of particle $j$, which are accumulated over all pairs that include $j$.
 Next, we draw a random sample from the gas velocity distribution $\mathcal{G}(\vec{v} - \vec{V}_j, T_j / \mu_j)$ and use it to compute the scattering probability $P_{ij}$.
-If the computed scattering probability $P_{ij}$ is too large, we reduce the timestep size for the dark matter particle for the next timestep.
-The specific criterion we use is
+If the scattering probability $P_{ij}$ is too large, we reduce the timestep size for the dark matter particle for the next timestep.
+The criterion we use is

-which requires smaller timesteps if $m_\chi \lesssim \mu_j$, because in that case scatters are expected to impart a large change on the dark matter velocity.
-We draw a random number $r$ uniformly between 0 and 1 to decide whether to scatter the dark matter particle.
+which requires smaller timesteps if $m_\chi \lesssim \mu_j$ (because in that case scatters are expected to impart a large change on the dark matter velocity).\footnote{ Note that the sum $\sum_j P_{ij}$ should also remain small.
+For $m_\chi = 2 \, m_p$, \Eqn\ref{eq:prob_criterion} imposes a maximum of $P_{ij} \lesssim 10^{-3}$, with most probabilities significantly less than this threshold, so this is safely satisfied in our simulations.} We draw a random number $r$ uniformly between 0 and 1 to decide whether to scatter the dark matter particle.
 If we choose to scatter (if $r < P_{ij}$), we choose a new direction $\uvec{v}_{\chi B}'$ isotropically, then compute $\vec{v}_\chi'$ from \Eqn\ref{eq:scatter_chi} and apply it to particle $i$.

 An important detail in the implementation is the computation of the confluent hypergeometric function ${}_1 F_1 (a, b; x)$.
 As given in \Appx\ref{appx:gas_deriv}, the integrals $\mathcal{A}$ and $\mathcal{B}$ reduce to simple forms involving ${}_1 F_1$ for our chosen cross section.
 We exclusively use this function in the regime of small $a$, small $b$, and negative $x$.
 However, the GSL implementation of this function is subject to overflow at modestly large values of $-x$.
 We can improve the performance for this specific regime by making use of Kummer's transformation and the asymptotic expansion for large values of $x$ \citep[Equations \href{https://dlmf.nist.gov/13.2.E39}{13.2.39} and \href{https://dlmf.nist.gov/13.7.E2}{13.7.2}]{NIST:DLMF}.
 Together, these give the following expansion: